Extra pearls in graph theory: Exponential formula

 where $W_k(x)$ is the exponential generating function of the sequence $w_n$.

-\item Denote by $a_n$ the number of {}\emph{all} spanning subgraphs of $K_n$ such that each connected component of it is from the class $\mathcal{S}$.
-Let $A(x)$ be the exponential generating function of the sequence $(a_n)$.
+\item Let $a_n$ be the number of \textit{all} spanning subgraphs of $K_n$ such that each connected component is isomorphic to one of the graphs in~$\mathcal{S}$.
+Let $A(x)$ be the exponential generating function of the sequence $a_n$.
 Then

 \end{enumerate}

 \end{thm}